Are you ready to make some changes to take better care of yourself and your health in 2018?

 At the beginning of a new year, everything seems possible – including good health, abundant energy and peace of mind.
 If you’re like me, you’ve probably set some healthy living goals for the year, and maybe even planned some strategies for reaching them.
-And right now – this week – is the perfect time to kick off the year with a lot of momentum – sort of a boost of energy to get things going in the right direction for a healthy new year.
+(Includes affiliate links.)

 9 ways to Jump Start Your Healthy New Year

 If you don’t figure out now how to make time for the things that will help you reach your goals, you probably won’t reach them.
 So take a hard look at your schedule and your family’s schedule and determine what activities you need to drop, change or delegate in order to make time for your healthy living goals.

-- Clean out and organize your refrigerator, freezer and pantry/cupboards.
+• Clean out and organize your refrigerator, freezer and pantry/cupboards.
 Get rid of food you aren’t going to use, and organize what you will use.
 Group “like” things together, or put items that will make a meal together.
 Put the things you use most often in places where you can get them easily.
 (I’ve just finished this task, and it’s astonishing how much better I feel!
 Plus, now I actually know what food we have in the house!)

 • Find the things that help you exercise, and put them in a prominent place.
 Find your walking shoes, fitness clothes, gym membership card, workout music, exercise DVDs – anything and everything that allows you to get up and move!
 Put them where you can find them – maybe even in a special box, bin or drawer – to make it as easy as possible to reach your exercise goals for the new year.

 • Find or buy a water bottle and start using it.
 If drinking more water is one of your goals (which it probably should be for all of us!), get a water bottle and use it.
 You can use anything from the free bottle your daughter brought home from soccer camp to a lovely fruit infuser bottle.
 A bottle that’s slightly nicer than the “soccer camp special” may inspire you a bit more, but do whatever works for you.
 Right now I’m use a stainless steel water bottle that I bought for $5 at Wal-Mart, but I’m thinking about treating myself to a fruit infuser bottle.

 • Get some rest and sleep!
 Don’t start the year tired and run down.
 Rather than cramming in a bunch of activities this week, take some time to rest and allow yourself to sleep 7-8 hours each night.
 And work on making changes to your schedule so that you can sleep at least 7 hours on most nights throughout the year.

+Let me know what you’re going to work on.
 I’d love to hear your strategies for giving your health goals a boost of energy to start the new year.